hugolopesgoncalves/ObsidianBlog/notions cours tryhackme/cours réseau/packets and frames/Packets and frames.md

 in this exemple, i know that technically packets are also data but when i speak about date, i speaks about what the user is trying to transmmit on athers devices on the network

-packets are such as a second env
+packets are such as a second envelop over the first envelop where data are stocked

+TCP/IP is